Iowa School Districts Receive "Swatting Calls"

 A “swatting call” refers to a false claim intended to trigger an immediate and widespread law enforcement deployment or emergency service response to a specific location.
 Hoax reports such as the ones experienced today commonly consist of claims of serious violent attacks, such as a bomb threat, active shooter, and/or a hostage situation.

-Iowa Department of Public Safety Commissioner Stephan K. Bayens said these false reports are a tactic intended to illicit a large-scale law enforcement response.
+Iowa Department of Public Safety Commissioner Stephan K. Bayens said these false reports are a tactic intended to elicit a large-scale law enforcement response.
 “The design of it is to create confusion and chaos.
 It’s designed to draw a large law enforcement presence to a school even though there is no active threat.
 And by all accounts and for all intents and purposes, it appears thus far that is what Iowa experienced today.”

 Bayens said today’s swatting calls impacted the following communities: